Willi Castro Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.83 team ERA that ranks fifth across all MLB pitching staffs.
+- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.85).

-- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, 1.1 per game).
+- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (103 total, 1.1 per game).

-- In his most recent time out on Saturday, the right-hander went five innings against the Detroit Tigers, giving up three earned runs while surrendering four hits.
+- His last time out was on Sunday against the Detroit Tigers, when the righty threw five innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.